track-asia/trackasia-native/platform/ios/TrackAsia.docc/GettingStarted.md

 # Getting Started

-Setting up an Xcode project that uses MapLibre Native for iOS.
+Setting up an Xcode project that uses TrackAsia Native for iOS.

 ## Create a new iOS project

 Create a new (SwiftUI) iOS project with Xcode.
 Go to *File > New > Project...*.

-## Add MapLibre Native as a dependency
+## Add TrackAsia Native as a dependency

-MapLibre Native for iOS is available on [Cocoapods](https://cocoapods.org) and on the [Swift Package Index](https://swiftpackageindex.com/maplibre/maplibre-gl-native-distribution) (for use with the Swift Package Manager).
-However, for this guide we will add the MapLibre Native as a package dependency directly.
+TrackAsia Native for iOS is available on [Cocoapods](https://cocoapods.org) and on the [Swift Package Index](https://swiftpackageindex.com/track-asia/trackasia-native-distribution) (for use with the Swift Package Manager).
+However, for this guide we will add the TrackAsia Native as a package dependency directly.

 In Xcode, right click your project and select "Add Package Dependencies...":